NielsPeulen/UR5CobotControler/README.md

 ## Real UR5
-For starting the program with the real robot, you need to start the "UR5_robot_control.launch" launch file. in this file you need to set the correct IP address. before you start the launch file. you can also uncomment the arena ( see package Ron Theelen below) for getting restrictions in you movement. in the directory launch: "UR5_robot_control.launch", set IP of the robot in line 67 and uncomment when you don't use an eara.
+For starting the program with the real robot, you need to start the "UR5_robot_control.launch" launch file. in this file you need to set the correct IP address. before you start the launch file. you can also uncomment the arena ( see package Ron Theelen below) for getting restrictions in you movement.
+Here a link how you can setup the IP adress of the UR5, look at page 5. https://www.universal-robots.com/media/1226290/weiss_wsg_interfacing_universal_robots.pdf
+**Make sure you set the IP of you linux computer in the same range and static to connect to the robot**

+in the directory launch: "UR5_robot_control.launch", set IP of the robot in line 67 and uncomment when you don't use an eara.
 ```
 <launch>